 What to Expect With a Root Canal?

 Root canals are relatively common procedures that can be performed by your general dentist.
 Hearing that a root canal is common and performed regularly across the United States may not be enough to ease your mind.
-Perhaps a step-by-step explanation of the process and what to expect could make things a little easier for you.
+Follow this list for a step-by-step guide of the process.

 - Your dentist will examine the tooth and take x-rays to assess the extent of the damage.